jawadhoot/resume/docs/index.md

 Project to showcase End to End - Pipeline, from user story to prod deployment.
 Extensive documentation of each stage of this, from user story creation, branch strategies, deployments, and testing.

-- Create user stories, document template stories for issues, feature requests and enhancements.
+- Create template for user stories, issues, feature requests and enhancements.
-- Building model branching strategies.
+- Create comprehensive document for branching strategies.
 - Integrate Code coverage plugins.
-- Automate UI and Performance testing.
+- Integrate UI and Performance testing.
 - Strategies Dev, Stage and Prod Deployments.
 - Build dev-test work model for teams.

-### Cloud Migration to AWS

-*S3, EC2, IAM, shell scripting*

-*Team Size: 2 | Role: Cloud Engineer | Duration: Dec 2017 - June 2018, 7 months*

-Migrations of Bigdata application to AWS cloud infrastructure, facilitating automated deployment of application and quick delivery, auto scaling, keeping costs under control.

-- Maintain IAM roles and infrastructure security
-- Manage S3 buckets and benchmark data transfer across system
-- Create EC2 Clusters for deployment of BigData tools
-- Automate EC2 deployment via shell scripting, enabling continuous deployment
-- Benchmark application performance and suggest improvements

 ### CI for Performance Testing